How to Change the Hostname on Ubuntu

 sudo hostnamectl pimytransient

-Changing the Hostname in the /etc/hosts File
+Updating the Ubuntu Hostname in the hosts File

 At the moment, the “hosts” file will be referencing your old hostname to the loopback address (127.0.0.1).